 I would encourage other late bloomers to just get started and also to get involved with kids and current kidlit.
 Now and again I see pieces up on the boards by obviously older writers...they might write something about their grandchild or their cat, but it is more of a family anecdote and doesn't translate well into a story for a broader audience.
 So, really the best advice I can give is to read lots and lots of current kid literature.

 Now that your first book is popping up in bookstores, what are you looking forward to the most?

 I am super excited about A COOKIE FOR SANTA coming out next fall!
 It will be my first 32-page picture book.
 Sleeping Bear sent me a sneak peek at some preliminary sketches by artist Bruno Robert (Plum Pudding Illustration).
 The drawings are so lively and detailed.
 It is just a thrill to see a story really become a picture book with beautifully executed illustrations.

 And, I am also excited about the unknown!
 It seems in the world of picture book creation there is no end to the joyful surprises.
 I know an idea for a story will come to me at the most unlikely time (there's a fair amount of faith involved in this writing stuff).
 And, I also know my learning will continue, my friendships will increase and the love I have always had for books will be with me forever.

 Summer Edward is a Children's Literature and Publishing Consultant.
-She holds an M.S.Ed. degree in Reading, Writing, Literacy from the University of Pennsylvania and is the recipient of a Highlights Foundation Scholarship for promising children's writers.
+She holds an M.S.Ed. degree in Reading, Writing, Literacy from the University of Pennsylvania and is the recipient of a Highlights Foundation Scholarship for promising children's writers and the School of the Free Mind's inaugural Way of the Book Honor Award given to artist-authors demonstrating long and sincere commitment to changing the world through children's books.
 Learn more about her here.